 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Traction engine.
-Illustration of a steam traction engine pulling plough (at upper right).
-The traction engine remains stationary and pulls the plough by a cable which is carried over the ground by wheels.
-The engine is not being used to pull the plough as a horse would because it is too heavy and would sink into the soil.
-Traction eng- ines were widely used in farming until the advent of the internal combustion engine to provide power for a variety of implements.
-They worked by boiling water to make steam which then expanded in a cylinder to drive a moveable piston.
+Engraving of a steam traction engine (at centre right) powering a plough.
+Traction engines were widely used in farming and engineering until the advent of the internal combustion engine to provide power for a variety of implements.
+They worked by boiling water to make steam.
+This steam was then allowed to expand in a cylinder to drive a moveable piston.
 The piston's linear motion was then transferred into rotary motion by flywheels.
-Illustration from 1860.
+Ploughing had traditionally used horses or oxen to provide the power.
+Engraving of Lord Willoughby D'Eresby's steam ploughing experiment at Grimsthorpe in Lincolnshire, England, during 1861.

 Model release not required.
 Property release not required.